CTEC3905/07-lab-json-ajax/README.md

-# Javascript JSON API example: Guardian new
+# Javascript JSON API example: Guardian news

 IMPORTANT: For this code to work you will have to apply for a [Guardian API key](http://open-platform.theguardian.com/access/) and add it to the code (scripts.js line 11), replacing the bit that says `<YOUR-API-KEY>`.
 Be sure to keep the "&q=" at the end!